 However, for crude DNA extraction of some crops / tissues it may not be possible to derive such a dilution window due to the greater presence of PCR inhibitors.
 Where this is the case, we would recommend use of our inhibitor-resistant master mix, PACE 2.0 Genotyping Master Mix.

 Yes.
-PACE works very well for insertion / deletion genotyping.
+PACE Genotyping Master Mix works very well for insertion/deletion genotyping, also referred to as Indel genotyping.

 Negative controls are very important to establish that the amplification being seen is real.
 Negative controls should always be used and should consist of the buffer the DNA samples are hydrated in.